naphane/IPSFoobot/README.md

 | Password        | string |                | Password             |
 | Update interval | integer| 600            | Interval in seconds  |

 Once the changes have been applied, the "Check Devices" button of the Test Center will be enabled.
 This button must be clicked when new Air Sensors are added.
-The new Sensor will be dtected and instances and variables will be created automatically.
+The new Sensor will be detected and instances and variables will be created automatically.

 ## 4. Variables